RobGeada/cvpr-nas-datasets/README.md

 # Build The Datasets Yourself
 While this will not produce exact copies of the datasets from the competition (as some are dynamically generated each time and the train/test splits may vary), the scripts here will let you recreate each dataset.
+Run:

+`python3 data_packager`

-Run `python3 data_packager` to produce the `.npy` and `metadata` files that you'll recognize from the competition.
+to produce the `.npy` and `metadata` files that you'll recognize from the competition.
 The exact datasets used in the competition will be uploaded to the competition page on CodaLab shortly.